-In recent years the Meissner Nordic has made incredible achievements at Virginia Meissner Sno-Park by:
+In recent years the Meissner Nordic Ski Club has made major achievements at Virginia Meissner Sno-Park by:

 - expanding the trail system